project-gemmi/gemmi/docs/cif-parser.rst

 CIF parser is implemented in header files, so you do not need to compile Gemmi.
-It has a single dependency: PEGTL (also header-only), which is included in the ``third_party`` directory.
+It has a single dependency: PEGTL (also header-only), which is included under the ``include/gemmi/third_party`` directory.
-All you need is to make sure that Gemmi and PEGTL headers are in your project's include path, and compile your program as C++11 or later.
+All you need is to make sure that Gemmi headers are in your project's include path, and compile your program as C++11 or later.

 Let us start with a simple example.